RobSullivan/pmc-ref/CONTRIBUTING.md

 `db.journalmodels.find({"title":"Nature"})`

+Log an issue if you need help.

 ####Up and running####

-Once the test data has been loaded, clone this repo locally and run `npm install` to install the dependencies found in package.json.
-There are some known issues.
+Once the test data has been loaded, clone or fork this repo and run `npm install` from the root.
+There are some known issues with node-gyp and Kerberos which are related to Mongo and/or Mongoose but it  "should" be ok.

+If installing on Windows these instructions might be useful for deciphering install errors https://github.com/TooTallNate/node-gyp#installation too.

+Check the mongod process is still running.

-In app.js uncomment line `mongoose.connect(config.mongoose.host);` and comment out line`mongoose.connect(process.env.MONGOLAB_URI);`
+Once you have everything open app.js and uncomment line `mongoose.connect(config.mongoose.host);` and comment out the  line`mongoose.connect(process.env.MONGOLAB_URI);`.
+Yup.
+Working on config and environment stuff.

+If not using Heroku use the command `MONGOOSE_HOST=mongodb://localhost/[desired name of database] node main.js` to start the Node process.

 If using Heroku:

-`heroku local web -f Procfile.test` or create a .env file and add 'MONGOOSE_HOST=mongodb://localhost/pmcref' and just run 'heroku local'.
+`heroku local web -f Procfile.test` or create a .env file, add 'MONGOOSE_HOST=mongodb://localhost/[desired na...blah]' and just run `heroku local`.
 It will default to port 5000.

-If installing on Windows these instructions might be useful for deciphering install errors https://github.com/TooTallNate/node-gyp#installation

-And then:
+Open the browser at localhost:5000 and start using the API!

+On Windows:

 - Start the mongod server: `mongod`